SuperMairio/1320071.github.io/_posts/2020-08-05-discord-bot.md

 ## End result and Final Thoughts

-RockyBot was a huge success and my friends' reactions to the addition of it to the server was very positive.
+RockyBot was a huge success and my friends' reactions to the addition of it to our server was very positive.
 <p align="center">
   <img src="../assets/img/RockyBotWorking.png" alt="Screenshot of RockyBot working"/>
 </p>